thednp/position-observer/README.md

 The **IntersectionObserver** `instance.root` is always the default, which is `Document`.
 The two observers really care for different things: one cares about intersection the other cares about position, which is why the two observers cannot use the same root.

+When observing targets from a **scrollable** parent element, that parent must be set as root.
+The same applies to embeddings and `IFrame`s.
+See the [ScrollSpy](https://github.com/thednp/bootstrap.native/blob/master/src/components/scrollspy.ts) example for implementation details.

 ### IntersectionObserver
 The two initialization options specifically for the IntersectionObserver are `rootMargin` and `threshold` and only apply when using "intersecting" or "update" modes.